jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 ## Step 3: Check sample cluster analysis, optional (exp-cluster)
 **Purpose: check if the highly variable genes can be used to perform good sample cluster analysis (predicted labels vs. real labels).**
 This step is not necessary to perform NetBID2.
-Just creat plots for visualization, no modifiction to the data.
+Just create plots for visualization, no modification to the data.

 Please skip the following line if you didn't close R session after completed Step 1 and Step 2.